There is an option now on your profile page

 - Halo 2 does this for Legendary mode if you get caught into death loops at any point (i.e., if you die too fast after reloading your auto save point many times).
 Normally, such cases require reloading the entire level from the start, but Bungie throws a merciful bone to players who're stuck at any tricky section by reloading the game from two checkpoints ago.

 - Developers' commentary for Left 4 Dead states that it's a major feature of the Director AI: It will try to estimate the survivors' stress levels and give them breathers if they seem to be fatigued by constant combat.
-Conversely, It'll also spawn hordes of the Infected if they try to Take Their Time.
+Conversely, it'll also spawn hordes of the Infected if they try to Take Their Time.

-- When you go down, your survivor pulls out their Pistols to defend themselves until someone helps them up.
+- When you go down, your survivor pulls out a Pistol to defend themselves until someone helps them up.
 In Left 4 Dead 2, you can discard your Pistol or Magnum for a melee weapon.
 If you happen to go down while having a melee weapon, your character will pull out another pistol from nowhere, allowing you to defend yourself until you get help.
 This lets players have less worry about incapacitation, knowing that they will have something to fight with even if they hold a melee weapon.
 This rule also applies to Chainsaws, which will be tossed away and traded for a Pistol once the Chainsaw runs out of gas.

 - The rule also applies for players in Left 4 Dead 2 who have died, but are revived from a Magical Defibrillator.
 Upon death, the player will drop all weapons and items they were carrying except for their secondary weapon (Pistols, Magnums, or a melee weapon) so that when they get revived on the spot, they will have a weapon to defend themselves with should their fellow survivors loot their body beforehand.